eonum/swiss-hospital-statistics/README.md

 The *mongoid.yml* file must be placed in the *config* folder of the project.

 ### Seed the database
-Some data like hospital types has to be seeded into the database first.
+Some data like hospital types or ICD chapters has to be seeded into the database first.
 For this, execute the rake task *rake db:seed*.

 ### Parse the statistics
 In order to use the visualisations, the statistics have to be parsed first.
 To do this, go to the file *app/controllers/api/v1/codes_controller.rb* and change the line containing the *Catalog.new.update_db_code* method call with the datasets you want to parse (e.g. *IcdCodeDataset*, *ChopCodeDataset*, *DrgCodeDataset*, etc.).